Two weeks in Portugal: our complete itinerary and tips

 Our two-week Portugal itinerary:

-1️⃣ to 5️⃣ Lisbon, with a day trip to Sintra and another to Évora
+to Lisbon, with a round trip to Sintra and another to Évora

-9️⃣ drive to Alentejo, with a stop in Castelo de Vide
+drive to Alentejo, with a stop at Castelo de Vide

 .

-The best thing about planning yourself a trip?
-It’s yours to personalize however you like!
-If you prefer urban tourism over beach time, consider spending an extra night in Porto (if you enjoy larger cities) or in Évora (if you’d rather experience a smaller, historic town), reducing one beach day in the Algarve.
+The best thing about planning a trip yourself is that it’s yours to personalize however you like.
+As a suggestion for adjusting this two-week itinerary in Portugal, if you enjoy urban tourism more than beach time, it’s worth spending an extra night in Porto (if you prefer larger cities) or in Évora (if you’d like to enjoy a smaller historic town), reducing one beach day in the Algarve.

-Not a wine lover?
-No problem!
+If you’re not into wine, no problem.
 You can easily reallocate the two winery days.
-I’d suggest adding an extra day in Porto and another in Coimbra or Évora — or simply spending more time on the Algarve’s stunning beaches.
+I’d recommend adding one more day in Porto and another in Coimbra or Évora, or simply spending more time on the beaches of the Algarve.

 .